-Principle 8: Businesses should support inclusive growth and equitable development
+Principle 8 : Businesses should support inclusive growth and equitable development

 The Company has specified programmes in pursuit of the Corporate Social Responsibility (CSR) Policy and the focus areas at present is eradicating malnutrition and promoting healthcare.
-The Company has developed a program named 'Poshan' and continues to partner with Government to provide one of our Product "Peanut Butter" at Anganwadis run by the Government and Child Malnourishment Treatment Centers in various States, as the Peanut Butter is a rich source of protein and highly effective to fight malnutrition and it has proved to be a good supplement in addressing malnourishment in various parts of the world.
-The Company identify areas where the malnourishment is prevalent and through Anganwadi centers, it provides Peanut Butter for the children attending Anganwadi centers.
-Each child gets 32 gms of Peanut Butter everyday for 3 months.
+The Company has developed a program named 'Poshan' and continues to partner with Government to provide one of Company's Product "Peanut Butter" at Anganwadis run by the Government and Child Malnourishment Treatment Centers in various States, as the Peanut Butter is a rich source of protein and highly effective to fight malnutrition and it has proved to be a good supplement in addressing malnourishment in various parts of the world.
+The Company identifies areas where the malnourishment is prevalent and through Anganwadi centers it provides Peanut Butter for the children attending Anganwadi centers.
+Each child gets 32 gms of Peanut Butter every day for 3 months.
 Since it is rich in protein, the product works effectively in addressing malnourishment especially in the areas of stunting and wasting.
-The Company has started this program in 2012 and the coverage has gone up to 44,584 children per year in FY 20.
-The Company's factory is situated in Jhagadia, Gujarat so majority of the children are from the surrounding areas of Jhagadia.
+The Company has started this program in 2012 and so far, covered 1,33,500 children.
+The

+Company's factory is situated in Jhagadia, Gujarat so majority of the children are from the surrounding areas of Jhagadia.
 Apart from Gujarat, this program has also been extended to West Bengal, Uttarakhand, Telangana and Delhi.